-Search “turn windows features” in control panel and click on Turn Windows features on or off in search results.
+Search “windows features” in control panel and click on “Turn Windows features on or off” from search results.

 This will open Windows features window where you can turn on or off Windows features.

 In Windows Features window, scroll down and check the box next to Telnet Client and then click on OK.
 This will enable Telnet Client in your Windows 10 PC.

 It will take some time for Windows to apply these changes.
 After successfully enabling telnet client, click on Close.

-telnet <hostname> <port>
+telnet <hostname/IP address> <port>